Date: July 31, 2025

 The 2025 Tidally United Summit will be on July 31st, 2025, at the Florida Keys Eco-Discovery Center in Key West!

 General registration to the 2025 Tidally United Summit is $50 and student registration is $15.
-This the registration button link below allows you to register to the meeting, submit an abstract, and order lunch all in one!
+The registration button below allows you to register to the meeting, submit an abstract, and order lunch all in one!
 For the events included in your registration, we ask that you please let us know on the registration form which you plan to attend to help us with event planning.
-See the descriptions of Summit events below for more details.
+Please register by July 1st to have lunch included.

 Dr. Vibeke Vandrup Martens is an archaeologist and a researcher (Forsker II) and has worked at NIKU since 2006.